cetic/sdn-blockchain/README.md

 Given that the secure logging is a subprocess that depends on using the tacker service in Openstack, the secure logger script as well as the hash reading one need to be manually executed.
 **python secure_logger.py && python hash_reader.py** should do the job.
 Afterwards, the launcher bash script forwards the transaction containing the checkpoint hash, and executes the producer python script.
 As a consequence, **bash ./launcher.sh** will send the transaction and triggers all the RabbitMQ connected components.
 The final step is to execute the client  script to check the checkpoint hashes that were validated **python client.py**.
 # API Reference

 This project uses a python library for sending OP\_RETURN messages in Bitcoin's transactions.
-A full documentation of the this library can be found here [python-OP\_RETURN](https://github.com/coinspark/python-OP\_RETURN)
+A full documentation of this library can be found here [python-OP\_RETURN](https://github.com/coinspark/python-OP\_RETURN)